alberand/Blog/content/pages/about.md

 I'm engineer currently living in Prague, Czech Republic.
 I graduated with a master's degree in Cybernetics and Robotics from Czech Technical University in Prague (CTU).
 I am very interested in Linux and Embedded development.
-I am on my way to become an expert in a Embedded devices =)
+I am on my way to become an expert in a Embedded device development =)

 I can be contacted by Email or Telegram (preferred):